165 Joey Dr.

 Ball-Bearing Hinge

-A ball-bearing hinge has two leaves joined together with a removable pin, but between the knuckles of the leaves are ball-bearings.
-Ball bearings help protect each hinge pivot for added support and stability and are recommended for use with heavier doors.
+A ball bearings help protect each hinge pivot for added support and stability and are recommended for use with heavier doors.
 The RSP ball-bearing hinge is used with wood doors.
 Both sides of the hinge have a 5/8” radius.
 The hinge uses both #10 x 3/4” Phillips flat head screws on the jamb side and #10 x 1” Phillips flat head screws on the door side.

 Square Corner Standard Hinge